-2. Executive Committee: The members of the Executive Committee shall comprise up to thirteen elected members.
-In case a smaller number of members are elected, there shall always be an odd number of members of the Executive Committee.
-Each elected member must be a present or past regular member; shall be elected by the Executive Committee at its annual organizational meeting, with up to five members normally to be elected at each meeting so as to provide for evenly staggered terms of office; and shall hold office for a term expiring at the end of the third organizational meeting of the or until successor is elected and qualified, or until removed, or become disqualified.
+Board of Directors: The members of the Executive Board shall comprise up to 11 elected members.
+In the case of a smaller number of elected members, there shall always be an odd number of members of the Board.
+Each member must be a present of past regular member of the Association.
+Board members shall be elected by the Board at its annual organizational meeting, with up to five members normally to be elected at each meeting so as to provide for evenly staggered terms of office; and shall hold office for a term expiring at the end of the third annualfollowing organizational meeting of the Executive Committee following such member’s electionBoard or until theirhis or her successor is elected and qualified, or until they sooner die, resign, arehe or she dies, resigns, is removed or becomes disqualified.
+[An interval of no less than twelve (12) months must occur before a member who has served on the Executive Committee for three consecutive terms may be re-elected to the Executive Board.]

-3. Meetings:
+Meetings:

-The Executive Committee shall hold an annual organizational meeting each December for the purposes of electing officers and Executive Committee members, forming or changing sub-committees and transacting such other business as may properly come before the meeting.
-The Executive Committee shall meet at least quarterly on call of the President or the of the time, place or purposes of any meeting of the to of a majority of the Executive Committee members then in office is required for all meetings of the Executive Committee.
-All business voted upon by the Executive Committee members must be passed by a .
+The Executive Board shall hold an annual organizational meeting each December for the purposes of electing officers and Board members, forming or changing any committees or sub-committees and transacting such other business as may properly come before the Board.

+The Board shall meet at least quarterly on call of the President or the Executive Director.
+NoticeChief Executive Officer with fifteen (15) days’ notice by mail or e-mail.
+No notice of the time, place or purposes of any meeting of the Executive Committee shall be providedBoard needs to each member of the Executive Committee with fifteen (15) days’ notice by mail or e-mail.
+A quorumbe given to any other members.
+A Quorum of a majority of the Board then in office is required for all meetings of the Executive Board.
+All business voted upon by the Executive Committee members must be passed by a vote of at least four votes in favor.
+The Executive Committee may meet in executive session during all or any part of a duly convened meetingmajority of the Board.

-Any action required or permitted to be taken at any meeting of the Executive Committee may be taken without a meeting if all members of the Executive Committee entitled to vote on the matter consent to the action in writing and such written consents are filed with the records of the meetings of the Executive Committee by the Clerk.
+Any action required or permitted to be taken at any meeting of the Board may be taken without a meeting if all members of the Board entitled to vote on the matter consent to the action in writing and such written consents are filed with the records of the meetings of the Executive Committee by the Clerk.
 Such consents shall be treated for all purposes as a vote at a meeting of the Executive Committee.

+The Executive Committee may hold meetings by means of a telephone conference, video conference or other communication equipment by means of which all persons participating in the meeting can hear each other at the same time, and participation by such means shall constitute presence in person at a meeting.

+The Executive Committee shall keep written minutes of each meeting.

+45. Duties:

-.
-Duties: Subject to law, to the Articles of Organization, and other provisions of these By-laws, each officer shall have, in addition to the duties and powers herein set forth, such duties and powers as the Executive Committee may from time to time designate.
+Officers: Subject to law, to the Articles of Organization, and other provisions of these Bylaws, each officer shall have, in addition to the duties and powers herein set forth, such duties and powers as the Executive Board may from time to time designate.